 After importing your initial sketch into a new Photoshop CC file, you can begin your composition, using the Brush tool (B) to draw in major elements.

-Davis works on a Wacom Cintiq – his graphics tablet of choice – and the majority of his brushes were created by Kyle T Webster.
+Davis works on a Wacom Cintiq – one of the best graphics tablets – and the majority of his brushes were created by Kyle T Webster.

 02. Add solid shapes using the Pen tool